ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/optimize_amp.md

 Let's go through it step-by-step:

 1. The first tag should be the `meta charset` tag, followed by any remaining `meta` tags.
 1. Next, preload the AMP runtime `v0.js` `<script>` tag with `<link as=script href=https://cdn.ampproject.org/v0.js rel=preload>`.
-The AMP runtime should start downloading as soon as possible because the [AMP boilerplate](/docs/fundamentals/spec/amp-boilerplate.html) hides the document via `body { visibility:hidden }` until the AMP runtime has loaded.
+The AMP runtime should start downloading as soon as possible because the [AMP boilerplate]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/spec/amp-boilerplate.md', locale=doc.locale).url.path}}) hides the document via `body { visibility:hidden }` until the AMP runtime has loaded.
 Preloading the AMP runtime tells the browser to download the script with a higher priority.
 Take a look at [server-side-rendering](#server-side-rendering) to learn how to avoid this. <amp-img src="/static/img/docs/preload_resource_priorities.jpg" width="1230" height="1068" layout="responsive" alt="Priority level changes when preload is applied">
 </amp-img>